FritzFlorian/bachelor-thesis-code/Readme.md

 - `python keys/generate_certificates.py`
 - Distribute the generated keys in the directory `keys` to all machines that should participate in the training
 - For more Information, see [the Readme in the keys directory](keys/Readme.md)

+To perform evaluation versus the trivial ai you will need to place the executable in the bin folder.
+Give it the correct name according to your operating system.
+- MacOSX: `ai_trivial_mac`
+- Unix: `ai_trivial`
+- Windows: `ai_trivial.exe`

 To run an experiment do the following: